The Scholarship System

 There are a surprising number of FAFSA EFC estimators available, but they might not all be accurate or even safe.
 Some are associated with for-profit businesses and may serve as an attempt to gather personal information about your student and family or as a selling platform for private student loans.

-However, some are highly accurate, secure, and won’t be used to collect personal information for later use or as an attempt to sell.
+However, some are highly accurate and secure and won’t be used to collect personal information for later use or as an attempt to sell.

 If your student is primarily focused on learning about what they may receive in federal financial aid, then he or she should start with the FAFSA4caster from the US Department of Education.